Best Practices to Develop a Cloud-First Approach and Increase Margins

 But the fact is that the cloud can benefit MSPs in many ways that are not always obvious.
 Indeed, the cloud offers so many opportunities for MSPs that, if you aren’t already using cloud solutions to help deliver managed services, now is the time to start.

 Keep reading for an overview of why to go “cloud-first” for your MSP business.

 A cloud-first strategy for MSPs is one in which you shift services to the cloud wherever possible.
 If you have a choice between running a given type of solution -- such as a backup tool or managed software application -- in the cloud or on-premises, you choose the cloud.

 For many MSPs, there will be situations where some solutions can’t run in the cloud.
 That’s fine; you can leverage the cloud to streamline your MSP business while still making use of on-premises solutions where needed.
 This is why we call this a cloud-first strategy, and not a cloud-only strategy.

 For more examples of managed services that you can offer using the cloud, check out this article.

-Benefits of cloud-first
+Benefits of a cloud-first strategy